Entirely produced and bottled by Tenute Dettori Società Agricola Badde Nigolosu srl, Sennori. Italia.

 In 2006 and 2007, we bottled Chimbanta and Battoro, since a part of the monica vineyard had naturally dried on the vines.
 So we preferred to process those grapes separately to make a naturally-dried passito, a type very popular years ago.

-All of the grapes and wines that do not measure up to our rigorous selection parameters are used to make Renosu.
+Recently we bought a spectacular vineyard and planted new vines for the production of Renosu.
 The 2006 Renosu, however, was made entirely from Dettori 2006, which was not up to standards.